osquery/foundation/docs/office-hours/20200303_meeting_notes.md

 ## 4.2.1

-Someone asked on slack that we set a due date, so I picked 2020-05-01, about 2 months after 4.2.0.
+Someone asked on Slack that we set a due date, so I picked 2020-05-01, about 2 months after 4.2.0.

 ## macOS packages